Effect-TS/rpc/docs/http/index.ts.md

 ## From "@effect/rpc-http/Schema"

-Re-exports all named exports from the "@effect/rpc-http/Schema" module as "Schema".
+Re-exports all named exports from the "@effect/rpc-http/Schema" module as `Schema`.

 **Signature**